ACTION ALERT FROM OUR U.S. BISHOPS:

 Volunteers with this ministry pray outside the abortion centers Tuesdays at 10:45am (contact Barbara at 407-647-9230 ) AND Thursdays at 3pm with Fr.
 James [email protected] at All Women's Health Center 431 Maitland Ave., Altamonte Springs.
 This ministry’s prayerful, peaceful presence at the clinic makes a difference in the lives of everyone there and is a public witness of our respect for the dignity of all people from womb to tomb.

-During the summer when people are on vacation, there is an increased need for parishioners to pray the rosary at All Women’s Health Center (abortion clinic), 431 Maitland Avenue in Altamonte Springs beginning at 11:15 am on Tuesdays.
+There is always an increased need for parishioners to pray the rosary at All Women’s Health Center (abortion clinic), 431 Maitland Avenue in Altamonte Springs beginning at 11:15 am on Tuesdays.
 This ministry’s prayerful, peaceful presence at the clinic honors the dignity of all human persons whatever their stages of development.
 It is not necessary to come every week, but do come when you can and bring a friend or young person if you like.
 Abortions occur in our community every day of the week at various locations.
-Contact Kathy Gard at 407-230-3666 email@example.com for times and locations.
+Contact Kathy Gard at 407-230-3666 [email protected] for times and locations.

 40 Days for Life is a community-based campaign that takes a determined, peaceful approach to showing local communities the consequences of abortion in their own neighborhoods, for their own friends and families.
 It puts into action a desire to cooperate with God in the carrying out of His plan for the end of abortion.
 It draws attention to the evil of abortion through the use of a three-point program: